MatthewPageUK/laravel-bitty-enums/README.md

 ## Scoped Queries

-To use the scoped queries you need to use the `MatthewPageUK\BittyEnums\Traits\WithBittyEnumQueryScope` trait in your model.
+To access the scoped queries in your model you need to use the `MatthewPageUK\BittyEnums\Traits\WithBittyEnumQueryScope` trait.

+You should also ensure your model has the [BittyEnumCast](#model-attribute-cast) set on the column you want to query.

+### Example Model

 ```php
 use App\Enums\Colours;